Vyral/base-template/_posts/2019-02-21-the-present-and-future-of-our-real-estate-market.md

 {% include youtube.html %}

-With one month down and many more to go in 2019, I’m going to look into my crystal ball and let you know what I think the future of our real estate market holds.
+With almost 2 months down and many more to go in 2019, I’m going to look into my crystal ball and let you know what I think the future of our real estate market holds.

 So far, 2019 is showing promise: The tumultuous period we experienced with the stock market has passed and, barring another government shutdown, **we should have continued stability in the market as the year progresses.**

 And thanks to the Fed’s announcement that it’ll suspend any rate hikes for the immediate future, we can expect stability with interest rates as well.
-This bodes well for the real estate market, on the whole.
+This bodes well for the real estate market as a whole.

 **Locally, we are seeing inventory levels jump up again,** which is a welcome change for buyers who may have been on the market but, after a while, left in defeat because they didn’t want to deal with the stress of multiple-offer scenarios.
 Now, sellers are taking a closer look at reasonable offers and allowing for room to negotiate. &nbsp;